saltstack/salt/doc/topics/windows/windows-package-manager.rst

         msiexec: True
         cache_file: salt://win/repo-ng/MyApp/MyApp.1.1.msp

-In the above example:
+In the previous example:
-Version ``1.0`` of the software installs the application using the ``1.0`` MSI defined in the ``installer`` parameter.
+- Version ``1.0`` of the software installs the application using the ``1.0`` MSI defined in the ``installer`` parameter.
-There is no file to be cached and the ``install_flags`` parameter does not include any special values.
+- There is no file to be cached and the ``install_flags`` parameter does not include any special values.

 Version ``1.1`` of the software uses the same installer file as Version ``1.0``.
-Now to apply patch to Version 1.0, make the following changes in the package definition file:
+Now, to apply a patch to Version 1.0, make the following changes in the package definition file:
 - Place the patch file (MSP file) in the same directory as the installer file (MSI file) on the ``file_roots``
-- In the ``cache_file`` parameter, specify the path to single patch file.
+- In the ``cache_file`` parameter, specify the path to a single patch file.
-- In ``install_flags`` parameter, add the ``/update`` flag and include the path to the MSP file using the ``%cd%`` environment variable. ``%cd%`` resolves to the current working directory which is the location in the minion cache where the installer file is cached.
+- In the ``install_flags`` parameter, add the ``/update`` flag and include the path to the MSP file using the ``%cd%`` environment variable. ``%cd%`` resolves to the current working directory, which is the location in the minion cache where the installer file is cached.

-See issue `#32780 <https://github.com/saltstack/salt/issues/32780>`_ for more
+For more information, see issue `#32780 <https://github.com/saltstack/salt/issues/32780>`_.
-details.

-This same approach could be used for applying MST files for MSIs and answer files for other types of .exe based installers.
+The same approach could be used for applying MST files for MSIs and answer files for other types of .exe-based installers.

 Parameters
 ==========
-This section describes the parameters placed under the ``version``in the package definition file.
+This section describes the parameters placed under the ``version`` in the package definition file.
-Example can be found on the `Salt winrepo repository <https://github.com/saltstack/salt-winrepo-ng>`_
+An example can be found on the `Salt winrepo repository <https://github.com/saltstack/salt-winrepo-ng>`_.

 full_name (str)
 ---------------
-The full name for the software as shown in "Programs and Features" in the control panel.
+The full name of the software as shown in "Programs and Features" in the control panel.
 You can also retrieve the full name of the package by installing the package manually and then running ``pkg.list_pkgs``.
 Here's an example of the output from ``pkg.list_pkgs``:

 .. code-block:: console